The Ultimate Guide to Styluses

 To ensure optimal performance and longevity from your stylus, proper care is essential:

-- Clean the stylus regularly using a soft brush or specialized cleaning solution.
+1. Clean the stylus regularly using a soft brush (front‑to‑back motion) or specialized cleaning solution and gel pads designed for phono use.

-- Check and adjust tracking force and alignment periodically.
+3. Check and adjust tracking force, anti‑skate, and alignment periodically, especially after moving your turntable.

-- Replace the stylus when recommended by the manufacturer or if you notice a decline in sound quality.
+4. Replace the stylus when recommended by the manufacturer, or sooner if you notice audible distortion, mistracking, or inner‑groove harshness.

 Conclusion